pombredanne/centidb/docs/index.rst

 -----------

-The collection metadata starts with ``<Store.prefix>\x00``, where `<Store.prefix>` is the prefix passed to `Store`'s constructor.
+The collection metadata starts with ``<Store.prefix>\x00``, where `<Store.prefix>` is the prefix passed to :py:class:`Store`'s constructor.
 The remainder of the key is an encoded string representing the collection name.

 The value is a ``KEY_ENCODER``-encoded tuple of these fields: